tektoncd/pipeline/docs/auth.md

 ## Configuring `docker*` authentication for Docker

 This section describes how to configure Docker authentication using the `dockercfg` and `dockerconfigjson` Secret types.

+### Image Pulling Authentication
-These Secrets are used as `imagePullSecrets` to provide the necessary credentials for Tekton to pull container images from private Docker registries when creating the Pod for a TaskRun or PipelineRun (collectively referred to as "Run").
+The `dockercfg` and `dockerconfigjson` Secrets are used as `imagePullSecrets` to provide the necessary credentials for Tekton to pull container images from private Docker registries during the Pod creation phase.

 When a Run is executed, Tekton creates a Pod to run the defined Steps.
 During this Pod creation phase, Tekton uses the provided `imagePullSecrets` to authenticate with the respective registries and pull the required container images.
 This image pulling process is a crucial step that happens before the Steps within the Pod can start executing.

 Note: If you specify both the Tekton `basic-auth` and the Kubernetes `dockercfg` or `dockerconfigjson` Secrets, Tekton merges all credentials from all specified Secrets, but Tekton's basic-auth Secret overrides the Kubernetes Secrets.